vigour-io/boilerplate-module/README.md

 - `express` use plain old `http`
 - `hyperquest` use plain old `http`
 - `request` use plain old `http`
+- All modules that "help" with logging for the server

 **prefered**
 - `uWebsocket` over `ws` or `websocket` (`uWebsocket` is by fat the fastest)